danielguerra69/espcap/README.md

 </pre>
 When running in live capture mode you can set a maximum packet count after which the capture will stop or you can just hit ctrl-c to stop a continuous capture session.

+If you want to get more information when exceptions are raised you can supply the <tt>--trace</tt>
+flag for either file or live capture modes.

 ## Packet Indexing